-Leaning to drive for the first time is an exciting experience.
-However, for first time drivers, costs can mount up.
+Learning to drive for the first time is an exciting experience.
+However, for first-time drivers, costs can mount up.
 There’s a lot to think about aside from just driving lessons.
 If you have a car, you also need car insurance, even while you have a provisional driving licence.

-If you are having driving lessons with an instructor, they might include learner driving insurance in the cost of the lesson.
+If you are having driving lessons with an instructor, they might include learner driving insurance at the cost of the lesson.
 However, most drivers will also need to practice driving in addition to time spent in lessons.
-Whether this takes place in your own, or a parents or friends car, anyone on a provisional licence will need insurance.
+Whether this takes place in your own, or a parent’s or friend’s car, anyone on a provisional licence will need insurance.

 Driving on a public highway involves risk, both to you and to other drivers.
 Even if you have not yet passed your test, you could be involved in an accident.
 If someone else is hurt or their car damaged as a result of an accident caused by you, you could be liable for costs.
 Car insurance is required by law to protect yourself and other road users against this risk.

 All motorists need to have car insurance cover by law.
-The Road Traffic Act 1988 requires a minimum level of cover of all drivers.
-Driving without insurance is an offense, and you could be prosecuted if you are caught.
+The Road Traffic Act 1988 requires a minimum level of coverage for all drivers.
+Driving without insurance is an offence, and you could be prosecuted if you are caught.

 Is it expensive?